#05 Next session

 Plan Your Visit

 Bhāvanārām is sustained by the faith and generosity of the Buddhist community.
-Every donation supports the construction of the cetiya, the care of the grounds, and the center's religious activities.
+Every donation supports the care of the grounds, Sangha support, meditation retreats, and religious activities.

 Scan to Make Merit

-Use your banking app to scan this QR code and become a patron of Bhāvanārām's construction and ongoing care.
+Use your banking app to scan this QR code and become a patron of Bhāvanārām's ongoing care and Dhamma practice activities.
 Every contribution helps create lasting merit.

 Join the Bhāvanārām